scintillating2107/codeflicks_srishti/pedagogy/README.md

     Discharge coefficient (Cd)

     Empirical discharge equation for V-notch weirs

 4. Formula Used
     Q = 8/15*Cd*tan(𝜃/2)*(2g)^1/2*H^5/2
     Where:

     Q = Discharge (m³/s)

-𝐶𝑑
-​
-  = Coefficient of discharge
+    𝐶𝑑 = Coefficient of discharge

-𝑔
-= Acceleration due to gravity (9.81 m/s²)
+    𝑔 = Acceleration due to gravity (9.81 m/s²)

-𝜃
-= Angle of the V-notch
+    𝜃 = Angle of the V-notch

-𝐻
-= Head of water above the notch crest (m)
+    𝐻 = Head of water above the notch crest (m)

 5. Apparatus
    V-notch weir tank setup

    Measuring scale

    Stopwatch (if measuring over time)

    Collection tank (optional, for volumetric validation)

 6. Experimental Procedure (Brief)
    Set up the V-notch weir in the channel.

    Allow water to flow and reach a steady state.

-Measure the head
-𝐻
-above the notch.
+   Measure the head(H) above the notch.

    Calculate theoretical discharge using the formula.

    Optionally, compare with actual discharge using volumetric method.

 7. Applications
    Used in irrigation channels, wastewater treatment plants, and hydrology studies for accurate flow measurement.

 <h4> [2.
 Learning Objectives ](#LO)